A "Church" that teaches the principles of Biocentrism and Interdependence and the laws of Ecology.

 The Church... promotes respect for nature and for the laws of ecology.

-Supports human rights and the rights of animals, plants and eco-systems.
+Supports the rights of animals, plants and eco-systems.
 Promotes and encourages veganism and adherence to ecologically positive life-styles.
 Is guided by the science of ecology.

 The church adheres to a strategy of aggressive non-violence.
 This means direct action within the boundaries of law and practicality.
 The church holds a strict rule of not causing harm to animals (including human) and eco-systems.